Activated charcoal is a must-have substance in your home, for a staggering amount of benefits and uses.

 Studies show that one cubic inch of activated charcoal can absorb the equivalent of 150,000 square feet of toxins.
 In fact, it is estimated to reduce the absorption of poisonous substances by up to 60%.

-That’s why you’ll find this powerful substance in most emergency rooms across the world.
+That’s why you’ll find this powerful substance in most emergency rooms in the world.

 However:

-Activated carbon, which is being used for over 3000 years now, is much more than a “just” a lifesaver when you have food poisoning.
+Activated carbon, which has been used for over 3000 years, is much more than a “just” a lifesaver when you have food poisoning.

-It has more than 20 mind-blowing everyday benefits and uses for your health and your skin.
+It has more than 20 mind-blowing everyday benefits and uses for your health and skin.

-I use it to brush my teeth, purify my water, treat a bee sting, to heal a tooth infection, and it’s the main ingredient in my homemade mascara recipe.
+I use it to brush my teeth, purify my water, treat a bee sting, get rid of bloating, heal a tooth infection, and it’s the main ingredient in my homemade mascara recipe.

 What is Activated Charcoal Made Of?